 The church was built between 1838 and 1873.
 Its style is referred to as the Gothic Revival as every part of the walls and ceiling are covered in coloured mosaics.
 In 1981, the church underwent some renovations that make it look a bit more modernized than it used to be.

 Saint Patrick Trian Center is located in the heart of Armagh.
 It’s a modern complex that allows visitors to get involved in every detail they need to know about the county.
 The county is also known to be the Motherhouse of Irish Christianity.
 In that centre, you will observe interesting presentations about the story of the city.

 They display the story in a very entertaining and engaging way for every member of the family.
-You can actually start by that centre where you can learn about the culture of the locals and the history.
+You can actually start at that centre where you can learn about the culture of the locals and the history.
 The centre also contains a café to enjoy sitting at as well as a genealogical service for the visitors.
-That service enables you to find whether you can any roots to the locals of the city.
+That service enables you to find whether you can have any roots in the locals of the city.

 Tannaghmore Farm and Gardens

 Gardens are always beautiful, but those ones are even extraordinary.
 Among the gardens lie the amazing Georgian house of Tannaghmore Farm.
 Interestingly, the place has a spot specified for romantic dates; it is called the Kissing Gate.
 So, take your beloved one and head over there for enjoying an intimate time together.

 According to legends, if you kiss your lover there, you both are destined to get married within the upcoming year.
 Besides romance, you can watch the trees and visit the Rare Breeds Farm.
 There is also a barn museum there that you can take a trip to.